 Using Tor with a VPN is a good way to add another layer of security.
 This is because a VPN protects you in case the Tor network is compromised, and it hides Tor use.

-But if you use Tor over VPN, the VPN will shield your data on its way to the entry node.
+To avoid these, you can use Tor over a VPN.
+The VPN will shield your data on its way to the entry node.
 Your ISP won’t be able to see that you’re using Tor – only that you’re using a VPN (and good VPNs can obfuscate even that).
 And when your data reaches the entry node, it will show the IP of the VPN server, not your device – meaning that IP is hidden and it can’t be traced back to you.

 At the same time, Tor encrypts data by itself.
 So when it goes over the VPN server, the server can’t register what you’re actually doing – it can only see that you’re using Tor.

 But how do you combine Tor and a VPN?
 Turns out, it’s quite easy to do.
 Read on and follow our quick, simple guide.

 It’s not that hard to use Tor with a VPN – you just need a trustworthy and secure VPN provider (and the Tor Browser, obviously).
 Here’s a short guide using Surfshark VPN as an example.

 - Sign up for Surfshark.

 - Download and install the client.